glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 The first issue (pods being cycled too quickly by Kubernetes) has, arguably, the easiest solution.
 Kubernetes supports adding extra pod status conditions by the use of [Pod Readiness Gates](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate).
-The AWS Load Balancer Controller [supports](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/pod_readiness_gate/) adding readiness gates to relevant pods by simply labelling the `Namespace` where the pods are situated with `elbv2.k8s.aws/pod-readiness-gate-inject=enabled`.
+The AWS Load Balancer Controller [supports](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/pod_readiness_gate/) adding readiness gates to relevant pods to indicate the load balancer health check status.
+This can be enabled by simply labelling the `Namespace` where the pods are situated with `elbv2.k8s.aws/pod-readiness-gate-inject=enabled`.
 If you do this, you will notice that Kubernetes will wait for a while before starting to terminate the next pod.
 To show readiness gates using `kubectl` you can use `kubectl get pods -o wide`.